golang-jwt/jwt/MIGRATION_GUIDE.md

 For most users, changing the import path *should* suffice.
 However, since we intentionally changed and cleaned some of the public API, existing programs might need to be updated.
-The following sections describe significant changes and corresponding updates existing programs.
+The following sections describe significant changes and corresponding updates for existing programs.

 ## Parsing and Validation Options